gbordyugov/batuketa/README.md

 ### The attention-based model

-As the main model I implemented a single-headed [attention](https://arxiv.org/abs/1706.03762)-based model.
+As the primary working model, I implemented a single-headed [attention](https://arxiv.org/abs/1706.03762)-based network.
 The main idea behind the attention technique is to let the model learn how to attend to different elements of the input sequence depending on their values.